S&P Global Market Intelligence - GuruFocus.com

 PR Newswire

-NEW YORK, Oct.
-31, 2022 /PRNewswire/ -- Financial institutions have looked forward to the return of a higher interest rate environment for some time, but the swift pace of rate increase by the Federal Reserve has sparked recessionary fears and turmoil in the markets, according to a new S&P Global Market Intelligence report released today.
-The newly published, 2023 Financial Institutions Industry Outlook, is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.
+NEW YORK, Nov.
+2, 2022 /PRNewswire/ -- The interconnected challenges of global security partnerships, financial integration, supply chain resilience, and migration are no longer simmering in the background.
+They are now top of the agenda and will likely continue to stay there in the year ahead, according to a new S&P Global Market Intelligence report released today.
+The newly published report, 2023 Economics & Country Risk Outlook, is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.

-The new report finds the return of higher interest rates is welcomed by many financial institutions but brings its share of risks as well.
-Higher rates and elevated inflation have raised fears of potential recession and the prospect of notably higher loan losses for banks, slower growth for life insurers, risks to downside for the property and casualty insurance space and much greater demands from investors supporting fintech startups.
-Higher rates are generally positive for U.S. banks and the U.S. life and annuity industry, but elevated inflation threatens banks' credit quality, property and casualty insurers' underwriting profitability and the related market volatility presents challenges to life insurers and has forced fintech startups to shift their focus from growth to achieving profitability.
+The new report highlighted that entering 2022, the question on many minds was the pace of the pandemic recovery.
+Russia's invasion of Ukraine earlier this year dashed hopes of a smooth recovery.
+Instead, the conflict in Ukraine hastened a confrontation with a host of geopolitical risks and transformed Europe's near-term security and economic picture.
+Next year, central banks in major economies will remain focused on inflation, with the impact of interest rates adding further stress on consumers.
+Tightening financial conditions will lead to a further slowdown in global economic growth, putting expansions in vulnerable regions at risk and deepening anticipated recessions in Europe.

-"U.S. financial institutions waited for the return of higher rates with bated breath after several years of pandemic-era policies pressured investment yields but persistently high inflation and sharp rate hikes by the Fed have proved a double-edged sword," said Nathan Stovall, principal research analyst at S&P Global Market Intelligence.
-"Higher rates support profits for many financial institutions but the abrupt end to free money could put pressure on their customers and has already reduced access to capital for some startups."
+"Looking ahead to 2023, European energy security will remain a source of near-term risk, clouding the economic outlook," said Dr. Lindsay Newman, Head of Geopolitical Thought Leadership at S&P Global Market Intelligence.
+"This dynamic reflects a broader trend we are watching of operational, political and security risks underpinning the economic landscape for 2023."

 Key highlights from the report include:

-- Inflationary pressures on some U.S. property and casualty business lines in 2022 will set the stage for continued outsized written premium growth in 2023 even in the context of an economic downturn.
-In the meantime, S&P Global Market Intelligence expect those pressures will lead to the industry posting a calendar-year combined ratio for 2022 in excess of 100% for the first time since 2017.
+- Entering 2023, much depends on the severity of the European winter, on likely further sanctions, and on prospects for global measures being considered to cap the price of Russian oil.
+Economic and energy security concerns will drive short-term mitigation strategies in Europe, increasing fiscal, social, and political challenges for governments - especially those facing scheduled elections in 2023 (Poland, Finland, Estonia, Greece).

-- Rising interest rates have fueled especially strong expansion in individual fixed deferred and indexed annuities in 2022.
-But S&P Global Market Intelligence expect overall life, annuity and accident-and-health premiums and considerations to grow at a considerably slower pace in 2023, with a projected rate that is less than half of our 2022 estimate of 6.4%.
+- Tightening financial conditions will lead to a further slowdown in global economic growth, putting expansions in vulnerable regions at risk and deepening anticipated recessions in Europe.
+The combination of subpar economic growth, rising unemployment, and improving supply chain conditions will eventually cause inflation to subside over the next two years.

-To request a copy of the 2023 Financial Institutions Industry Outlook, please contact [email protected].
+To request a copy of the 2023 Economics & Country Risk Outlook, please contact [email protected].

 S&P Global Market Intelligence's opinions, quotes, and credit-related and other analyses are statements of opinion as of the date they are expressed and not statements of fact or recommendation to purchase, hold, or sell any securities or to make any investment decisions, and do not address the suitability of any security.